 But he hadn’t planned for what Ozil did next.
 Then again, had Ozil even planned it?
 Was this a spur-of-the-moment reaction to the ball landing slightly behind him or had he weighed up his options in those split seconds and decided this was the best course of action?

 Either way, it was f*cking genius.
 The backheel is perfect; Enoh doesn’t know what’s going on, Jan Vertonghen is so taken aback he falls over, even Pedro Leon hadn’t seen it coming.

 Karim Benzema didn’t need to; Ozil had somehow cleared a path for him to shoot from just inside the area with only a stricken Vertonghen between him and Maarten Stekelenburg in the Ajax goal.
 It wasn’t exactly a tap-in, but considering the circumstances of how it had been created, it might as well have been.

 If a team-mate does something that sensational to set you up, you simply can’t miss.
 It’s not allowed.
 And so Benzema placed it effortlessly into the top corner before running off to celebrate in the opposite direction to Ozil in a classic example of a striker’s selfishness.

 While the Frenchman was congratulated at the time, deep down he must have known it was the pass rather than the finish we’d still be talking about 10 years later.

-Only after we’d spent the full decade having either forgotten or missed it altogether.
+Only after we’d spent the full 12 years having either forgotten or missed it altogether.
 Still, what a bloody pass.